lovitolorenzo/ERC20_Ballot/README.md

 # Lesson 12 - Tokenized Votes

+## Purpose

+- The project is actually a Tokenized Ballot, where tokens are used by voters to indeed submit their vote.
+- It works with ERC20Votes.sol contract where tokens are generated, making use of **_@openzeppelin library_**.
+- TokenizedBallot.sol, instead, is the actual Ballot's contract where the logic behind the voting takes shape.
+- In scripts folder we have all the contracts' deployment, the tokens' generation process, and shows a basic example of ballot.

 ## The ERC20Votes ERC20 extension

-* ERC20Votes properties
+- ERC20Votes properties
-* Snapshots
+- Snapshots
-* Creating snapshots when supply changes
+- Creating snapshots when supply changes
-* Using snapshots
+- Using snapshots
-* Self delegation
+- Self delegation
-* Contract overall operation
+- Contract overall operation

 ### References

 https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Votes

 https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Snapshot

 https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Permit

 <pre><code>// SPDX-License-Identifier: MIT
 pragma solidity >=0.7.0 <0.9.0;